Evangelical Presbyterian Church in Portugal

 Throughout the 19th and 20th century churches were planted in Madeira, Azores, Portugal.
 In 1926 a Presbytery was formed.
 In 1944 the Evangelical Presbyterian Church in Portugal was formed.

 In 1946 a Theological Seminary was formed in Carcavelos, but moved to Lisbon in 1970.

 The denomination is the oldest non-Catholic church in Portugal.

-It is a member of the World Communion of Reformed Churches, the Conference of European Churches and the World Council of Churches.
+It is a member of the World Communion of Reformed Churches, the Communion of Protestant Churches in Europe, the Conference of European Churches and the World Council of Churches.

-The Evangelical Presbyterian Church has approximately 25–30 congregations and 3,000 members, scattered in 4 presbyteries and 1 Synod.
+The Evangelical Presbyterian Church has approximately 25–30 congregations and 3,000 members, scattered in four presbyteries and one Synod.
 The denomination adheres to the Apostles Creed, Nicene Creed, Athanasian Creed and the Heidelberg Catechism.